sinanislekdemir/inmate/README.md

 # inmate
-Inmate is the Influxdb v1 data sync tool for partial fault tolerance.
+Inmate is the Influxdb v1 and v2 data sync tool for partial fault tolerance.

 InfluxDB OSS operates as a single-instance database.
 The Inmate project enhances data resilience by allowing multiple InfluxDB nodes to run concurrently.
 However, it comes with some limitations: